Updated: 5th February 2021

 Running a cash-based business, or operating within other high risk industries such as construction and property development

 If you feel your tax return might attract attention from HMRC, you should be proactive and explain any obvious changes or fluctuations in the space provided on the form.
+As a company director you remain responsible for your tax affairs and for any information submitted to HMRC even if you have employed a third party, such as an accountant, to do this on your company's behalf.

 In general terms, there are two different levels of tax inspection – ‘aspect’ and ‘full.’
 HMRC might choose to investigate a particular aspect of your company’s tax return - this will be more straightforward than a full investigation which generally covers all the company’s business records.